Clement Hanami

 In 2006 he participated in "Tigers and Jaguars: L.A.'s Asian-Latino Art Phenomenon" at the Craft and Folk Art Museum, Los Angeles.

-In 2010 he completed Through the Looking Glass or Traveling at the Speed of Light (Rail) as part of the Metro Goldline's East Side Extension.
+In 2010 he completed "Through the Looking Glass" or "Traveling at the Speed of Light (Rail)" as part of the Metro Goldline's East Side Extension.
 This artwork is located at the East LA Civic Center station in East Los Angeles.
-In 2013 he participated in a virtual exhibition entitled Art Intersections, a Smithsonian Asian-Latino Pop Up Museum by the Smithsonian Asian Pacific American Center.
-In 2015 he participated in an Artist Project at the Museum of Man at Balboa Park in San Diego.
-Using an object from the museums vast collection, he created the large scale installation The Allegory of Moby Dick or The Oceanic Feeling of Whiteness that was displayed in the museum's main hall.
+In 2013 he participated in a virtual exhibition entitled Art Intersections, a Smithsonian Asian-Latino pop-up museum by the Smithsonian Asian Pacific American Center.
+In 2015 he participated in an art project at the Museum of Man at Balboa Park in San Diego.
+Using an object from the museums vast collection, he created the large scale installation "The Allegory of Moby Dick" or "The Oceanic Feeling of Whiteness" that was displayed in the museum's main hall.

-On May 28 and 29 of 2016, his Rice Rocket was part of the ground breaking Smithsonian Asian Pacific American Center exhibition Crosslines: A Culture Lab on Intersectionality at the Arts and Industries Building in Washington D.C.
-In 2017 he completed the artwork Moving Day, a time-based art installation that projected digital versions of the WWII Exclusion Orders that authorized the incarceration of Japanese Americans onto JANM's Historic Building.
+On May 28 and 29 of 2016, his Rice Rocket was part of the ground breaking Smithsonian Asian Pacific American Center exhibition "Crosslines: A Culture Lab on Intersectionality" at the Arts and Industries Building in Washington D.C.
+In 2017 he completed the artwork "Moving Day", a time-based art installation that projected digital versions of the WWII Exclusion Orders that authorized the incarceration of Japanese Americans onto JANM's Historic Building.